inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	 (2) Make each pronoun agree with their antecents.
 	 (3) Join clauses good, like a conjunction should.
 	 (4) About them sentence s.
-	 (5) When dangling, watch your participles.
+	 (5) When dangling, watch r participles.
 	 (6) Verbs has got to agree with their subjects.
-	 (7) Just between you and i, case is important.
+	 (7) Just between  and i, case is important.
 	 (8) Don't write run-on sentences when they  hard to read.
 	 (9) Don't use commas, which n't necessary.
 	(10) Try to not ever split infinitives.
-	(11) It is important to use your apostrophe's correctly.
+	(11) It is important to use r apostrophe's correctly.
-	(12) Proofread your writing to see if you any words out.
+	(12) Proofread r writing to see if  any words out.
 	(13) Correct speling is essential.
-	(14) A preposition is something you  end a sentence with.
+	(14) A preposition is something   end a sentence with.
 	(15) While a transcendant vocabulary is laudable, one must be eternally cful so that the calculated objective of communication does not become ensconsed in obscurity.
 In other words, eschew obfuscation.
 If dolphins  so smart, why did Flipper work for television?
-You mean you don't want to watch WRESTLING from ATLANTA?
+You mean  don't want to watch WRESTLING from ATLANTA?
 There's a little picture of ED MCMAHON doing BAD THINGS to JOAN RIVERS in a $200,000 MALIBU BEACH HOUSE!!
 Why I Can't Go Out With You: